aldertzomer/FastDeMe/README.md

 This will only result in the file getting trimmed.

-To trim, screen the input files for host contamination, perform taxonomic identification with Kaiju and analyse the resistome the following command can be used:
+To trim, screen the input files for host contamination, perform taxonomic identification with Kaiju and analyse the resistome with GROOT the following command can be used:

 `./wrapper.py --pe --inp file_R1.fastq.gz file_R2.fastq.gz --output /path/to/output/folder/ --trimming --screening --kaiju --groot`